marblewraith/smellyWind/README.md

 > [7 (paraphrased)] Utility classes are WET / can be extremley verbose.
 Doesn't matter, editor features will compensate.

 ***Sorry what?!*** Since when did we lose our pride as devs?
-One liners aren't a thing anymore?...
+One liners aren't a thing anymore?
 OK i'm being hyperbolic 😁

 But seriously, Being able to write something that presents as short, concise, and easy to grok in the fewest amount of chars, that's not important?